How Much Car Insurance Do You Need?

 The other difference between these two sets of coverage is the way they are displayed on your policy.
 Uninsured motorist will be listed as a split limit just like liability.
 An example of this would be $25,000/$50,000 meaning a per person injury limit for the first number and a per accident amount of injury coverage for the second number.
 Medical payments coverage amounts will be listed as a single, per person limit without a per accident limit so it can cover all the people in your vehicle up to that amount individually.
 The most common options are $500, $1,000, $2,000, $5,000, and $10,000.

 Let's start with the simple fact that there is no such thing as full coverage.
 Comprehensive and collision is coverage that is specific to repairing the damage that was caused to your vehicle.
-If you are financing a vehicle (read: making payments) then you more than likely will be required to carry comprehensive and collision coverage in addition to the minimum coverage required by your state (you can read more about full coverage here).
+If you are financing a vehicle (read: making payments) then you more than likely will be required to carry comprehensive and collision coverage in addition to the minimum coverage required by your state (see our guide to full coverage insurance).
 Since comprehensive and collision is described as a deductible and not a specific dollar amount of coverage on your policy, choosing this coverage is a bit different.

 Most insurance companies will offer deductible options of $100, $250, $500, and $1,000 for physical damage coverage (comp and collision).
 The deductible amount and cost of the coverage are inverse meaning that the higher your deductible the lower your rate and vice versa.
 Cost should not be the only factor in determining your deductible since the one you choose is what you have to pay if you ever file a claim.
 If it's relatively easy for you to come up with $1,000, then financially it makes the most sense to select a high deductible because that will be the lowest rate.
 If it would be extremely taxing or impossible to pay for a large deductible, then you should opt for a lower deductible like $250.
 The cost of your policy will be higher, but if you select a deductible that you knowingly wouldn't be able to pay in the event of a claim, your vehicle repair will not begin until you can afford it.